gntech/gmb/README.md

 gmb will then do the following:

+* go through the folder containing the config file and makes a record of all files there. gmb determines which static folder to output the files to and if they should be processed as images or just copied.
 * create /home/username/hugosite/src/static/images/awesome-post
 * process all images in original folder and resize and save the output in the static/images/awesome-post folder.
 The process strips the exif information but rotates the image if needed.
 * create /home/username/hugosite/src/content/awesome-post.md
 * populate the post with frontmatter and image tags for all the processed images.
+Anything else than images will get a regular link tag.